 This tree is offered for sale in the US.
 It is said to be particularly resistant to plane tree anthracnose.
+Trees are not known of in London, but young specimens have been seen the Hillier Arboretum.

 This plant, which as far as I know is represented by one labelled specimen tree at the Cambridge Botanic Garden (in the group with the other planes), does not appear to be significantly distinct from other forms of P. x acerifolia.